wuyenlin/pebrt/README.md

 The thesis aims to address the widely challenged computer vision task - 3D Human Pose Estimation.
 Different from most existing methods, we propose a novel estimating technique that discards convolutional layers, using only Transformer layers.
-On top of that, we integrate human kinemtic constraints to improve prediction accuracies and proposed a new evaluation metric that focuses on human postures, independent of human body shape, age, or gender.
+On top of that, we integrate a human kinemtic model that encapsulates bone length and joint angle constraints to improve prediction accuracies.
+We also propose a new evaluation metric, Mean Per Bone Vector Error (MPBVE), that focuses on human postures, independent of human body shape, age, or gender.

 <p align="center"><img src="doc/pebrt_h1.png" width="100%" alt="" /></p>